CAT Improve your Logical ReasoningRahul Singh

 Sudoku is a great game to understand the sequence and logical connections.
 You can do this manually in the paper, or play it on your mobile app as well.
-(Although the mobile apps do give you a lot of options that makes the game much easier).
+(Although the mobile apps do give you a lot of options that make the game much easier).
 You can also try playing the game called ‘2048’, or another android game called ‘Brain wars’.
 Make sure you have fun while playing these games and puzzles, we are just trying to subconsciously make your logical ability better.
-So pick any puzzle of your choice and play them, it will definitely help.
+So pick any puzzle of your choice and play them, it will help.

 What strategy should I adopt to Solve Logical reasoning questions in the CAT exam:

 The CAT Data Interpretation and Logical Reasoning section has 32 questions and provides one hour to answer them which means less than two minutes per question if you attempt them all.
 But you don’t need to attempt all questions to get a good CAT score instead you need to set a time goal for the Logical Reasoning section and work to achieve that goal.
-Like we discussed before if you solve at least 10 – 12 questions accurately, you have a good chance of scoring well.
-Set a time goal for your questions, and try to solve these set number of questions within that time.
+As we discussed before if you solve at least 10 – 12 questions accurately, you have a good chance of scoring well.
+Set a time goal for your questions, and try to solve this set number of questions within that time.